Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 Because of this it's common to consider whether a value is closer to the dark or light side, for instance.
-It's a lot easier to visualize if you can mentally bound in the target on what I call an 'index' - essentially a new kind of vertical number line.
+It's a lot easier to visualize if you can mentally bound in the target on what I call an 'index' - essentially a kind of vertical number line.

     "The Index"